A. FILING THE COMPLAINT IN DIVORCE, LEGAL SEPARATION, AND PETITIONS

 Service By Posting In Indigent Cases

-Notices posted pursuant to Civ.
-R. 4.4(A)(2) for Service by publication by indigent Plaintiff will be posted in the Wood County Courthouse, Wood County Office Building, lobby of the United States Post Office in the Federal Building, Bowling Green, Ohio, and in the lobby of the United States Post Office in Perrysburg, Ohio.
+service by publication for a plaintiff will be posted in the Wood County Courthouse, Wood County Office Building, lobby of the United States Post Office in the Federal Building, Bowling Green, Ohio, and in the lobby of the United States Post Office in Perrysburg, Ohio.

 Before service by publication can be made, an affidavit shall be filed setting forth the defendant’s last known address and efforts made to contact the defendant.

-2. One continuance of seven (7) days may be granted to each party for good cause shown.
+2. One continuance of seven days may be granted to each party for good cause shown.
 No further continuances shall be granted.

-3. If at the time set for hearing the opposing party does not appear and the Court finds that the moving par¬ty made a good faith attempt to give notice of the hearing as required by this Rule, then, whether there has been actual notice, the Court may proceed with the hearing, taking evidence under oath, or by affidavit, and may grant
+3. If at the time set for hearing the opposing party does not appear and the Court finds that the moving party made a good faith attempt to give notice of the hearing as required by this Rule, then, whether there has been actual notice, the Court may proceed with the hearing, taking evidence under oath, or by affidavit, and may grant

 temporary relief as provided by Civ.
 R. 75(N)(1).